Hudson & Landry

 Hudson & Landry were an American comedy team who wrote and recorded four gold albums on the Doré Records label in the 1970s: Hanging in There (1971), Losing Their Heads (1972), Right-Off!
 (1972), and The Weird Kingdom (1974).
 The vignette "Ajax Liquor Store" (1971) was nominated for a Grammy Award.
-They also wrote material for (and appeared on) Jim Backus' 1974 Dore album The Dirty Old Man.
+They also wrote material for (and appeared on) Jim Backus' 1974 Doré album The Dirty Old Man.

 Partnership

 The comedy duo was born in the early 1970s when Bob Hudson met Ron Landry while both were working at KGBS in Los Angeles.
 The two became a potent morning duo and it was their on-air chemistry that led to the recording of several successful comedy albums on Doré Records.
 Hudson & Landry recorded a total of 52 comedy vignettes, plus an unknown number of additional, shorter skits which were used as lead-ins for songs which were played on the station.
 39 of them were released on 12" vinyl.
-Their first release was the single "Ajax Liquor Store", which was nominated for a Grammy Award alongside Lily Tomlin's "One Ringy Dingy".
+Their first release was the single "Ajax Liquor Store", which was nominated for a Grammy Award.
 During their career, they were frequent guests on a number of popular television shows including The Flip Wilson Show, The Steve Allen Show, and Smothers Brothers specials to name a few.